-User-centered BCI design
+Fig 5 sheds light on the neurophysiological basis of P1’s poor performance in the final.
+It can be seen that P1’s inability in this particular race to deliver any command associated to the Both Hands MI task (spin, slide) has been accompanied by the disappearance of this task’s identified EEG correlates, namely the β-band SMR discriminancy in locations contralateral to the dominant right hand, selected for the classifier used in the competition (CP3, Table 2).
+On the contrary, pilot P2 largely maintained the same brain pattern in both competition races, even increasing the strength of medial modulation in the final (channels Cz and CPz, both channels were selected for the classifier used in the competition).

+Effects of the application in BCI control and learning

-The BCI’s reconfiguration and the application control paradigm have substantially benefited from our pilot's input, following a user-centered approach in BCI design.
-As shown in Fig.1C, early attempts with a 3-class BCI (paradigm 1) severely compromised the total command accuracy, which is reflected in the high race completion times in this period.
-Supporting only two commands (paradigm 2) was clearly suboptimal.
-Thus, while the two separable motor imagery tasks (kinesthetic both hands and feet MI for both our subjects) were directly mapped to the spin and jump avatar actions, two different solutions were evaluated for the slide command: paradigm 3 would make the avatar slide after a configurable inactivity period.
-Paradigm 4, would trigger sliding when two commands of different type were forwarded within a configurable timeout.
-The latter protocol has been shown to be significantly superior for P1 (who executed enough races with each control paradigm) in terms of the median time spent on yellow pads (Fig. 7A) that reduced significantly (p<.001, two-sided Wilcoxon ranksum test) from 12.4 s (N=83) with paradigm 3 to only 5.1 s (N=363) with paradigm 4.
-Simultaneously, the slide command accuracy increased significantly (Fig. 7B, p=0.0019, two-sided Wilcoxon ranksum test) from 67.2±37.8% (N=26) to 91.2±17.0% (N=94).
-This naturally led to important reduction of the race completion time with paradigm 4 (Fig. 7C, 121.2±20.1 s, N=114 against 129.5±12.4 s, N=26, p=0.0039, two-sided Wilcoxon ranksum test), which was naturally selected for the competition.
+The BCI’s configuration (choice of appropriate values of some hyper-parameters such as the decision threshold) and the application control paradigm have substantially benefited from our pilot's input, following a user-centered approach in BCI design.
+In particular, end-user feedback has largely shaped our BCI’s control paradigm (see Materials and Methods).
+As shown in Fig 1C, early attempts with a 3-class BCI (paradigm 1) severely compromised the total command accuracy (Fig 3A), which is reflected in the high race completion times during this period.
+Supporting only two commands (paradigm 2) was clearly suboptimal, since the application demands could not be fully met with a binary input.
+Thus, while the two separable motor imagery tasks (kinesthetic both hands and feet MI for both our subjects) were directly mapped to the spin and jump avatar actions, two different solutions were evaluated for the slide command.
+Paradigm 3 would make the avatar slide after a configurable inactivity period.
+Paradigm 4, would trigger sliding when two commands of different type were forwarded within a configurable timeout [44].

+The latter protocol has been shown to be significantly superior for P1 (who executed enough races with each control paradigm) in terms of the median time spent on yellow pads (Fig 6A) that reduced significantly (p<.001, two-sided Wilcoxon ranksum test) from 12.4 s (N=83) with paradigm 3 to only 5.1 s (N=363) with paradigm 4.
+Simultaneously, the slide command accuracy increased significantly (Fig 6B, p=.0019, two-sided Wilcoxon ranksum test) from 67.2±37.8% (N=26) to 91.2±17.0% (N=94).
+This naturally led to important reduction of the race completion time with paradigm 4 (Fig 6C, 121.2±20.1 s, N=114 against 129.5±12.4 s, N=26, p=.0039, two-sided Wilcoxon ranksum test), which was finally selected for the competition.
+While, as shown below, this improvement must be confounded with subject learning effects, an immediate effect of the control paradigm on performance can also be established comparing the last 10 races with paradigm 3 against the 10 first ones with paradigm 4 (130.1±17.2 s to 112.4±15.1 s, p=.0312 with two-sided Wilcoxon ranksum test).
+Importantly, during these races P1 alternated between paradigms 3 and 4 (Fig 1A) and, for this reason, we cannot expect strong subject learning effects.